 When you live in a coastal city like ours, you are reminded every day of the natural goodness that comes from the land and sea.
 What to eat?
 Where to go?
 That’s the thing fixed on our minds most days, as we discuss and argue over the many food choices in town.

-Plutarch, a Greek historian said, “We do not sit at the table to eat. . . but to eat together.”
-And a true snapshot of that is the movie My Big Fat Greek Wedding.
-If you’ve seen it, you’ll know what to expect from a Greek family feast: lots of warm pita bread, feta cheese, excellent meat, and extra virgin olive oil all around—the tasty stuff that you’ll find at The Great Greek Mediterranean Grill.
+If you’ve seen “My Big Fat Greek Wedding,” you’ll know what to expect from a Greek family feast: lots of warm pita bread, feta cheese, excellent meat, and extra virgin olive oil all around—the tasty stuff that you’ll find at the newly The Great Greek Mediterranean Grill.

 Founded in 2011 by two third-generation culinary trained restaurateurs Nick A. Della Penna and Trent Jones, the restaurant franchise originally debuted in Henderson, Nevada.
 It wasn’t long before they partnered with Ray Titus of United Franchise Group, and together they quickly grew the franchise with over 130 locations across the country.

 You simply can’t visit a Greek restaurant without trying their gyros.
 These yummy Mediterranean delights are spiced just right.
 Flaky thin juicy slices of roasted lamb, beef or chicken, gyros are the most popular Greek food in America.

-If you plan to visit, try their West Palm Beach location at 7038 Okeechobee Blvd., 3341, or search for other locations at The Great Greek Mediterranean Grill website.
+If you plan to visit, their West Palm Beach location is at 7038 Okeechobee Blvd., 3341.
+Try other locations near you on their website.